torsday/notebook/dev_ops/jwt.md

 The information is digitally signed using a secret (with HMAC algorithm) or a public/private key pair using RSA.

--   Compact: Because of its size, it can be sent through an URL, POST parameter, or inside an HTTP header.
+-   **Compact**: Because of its size, it can be sent through an URL, POST parameter, or inside an HTTP header.
 Additionally, due to its size its transmission is fast.
--   Self-contained: The payload contains all the required information about the user, to avoid querying the database more than once.
+-   **Self-contained**: The payload contains all the required information about the user, to avoid querying the database more than once.

 ## Uses